GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 make operator-image push-operator-image IMG=${IMAGE_TAG}
 ```

-Depending on which image registry you want to use, choose a tag accordingly,
-e.g., if you are using [Google Container Registry](https://cloud.google.com/container-registry/docs/)
-you want to use a tag like `gcr.io/<project>/flink-operator:latest`.

-After building the image, it automatically saves the image tag in
+After building the image, the image tag will be automatically saved in
-`config/default/manager_image_patch.yaml`, so that when you run `make deploy`
+`config/default/manager_image_patch.yaml`, when you run `make deploy` later,
-later, it knows what image to use.
+it knows what image to use.

 ## Deploy the operator and run jobs

-Then you can follow the [User Guide](./user_guide.md) to deploy the operator
+Now you can follow the [User Guide](./user_guide.md) to deploy the operator
 and run jobs.